Wadi Rum: Life On Mars

 Desert 4 x 4 Adventure

 Our Bedouin adventure started with a 4 x 4 ride through the Wadi Rum desert to explore the surrounding mountains and valleys.
 At Jebel Khazali, a popular location for climbing and scrambling, we explored one of the natural slot openings.
+It reminded me of the slot canyons in Utah.
+The Jabal Um Fruth Rock Bridge was next up.
+It’s a natural arch much like some of the ones at Arches National Park in, yup, Utah.
+With a good pair of shoes and some scrambling, most people can get to the top and our entire group did it with ease.

 Goats Need To Eat Too

 Just before sunset, we make it to camp where the real beauty of Wadi Rum was just about to reveal itself.
 The Bedouin camp couldn’t have been placed in a more perfect location with a small rocky mountain that gave us an even grander 360 view of the desert.
 As the sun began dropped to a lower angle, the granite developed a reddish glow.
-I usually wait for the sun to drop below the horizon to softly light up the sky and clouds above, but here, I just wanted it to stay still.
+From a photographer’s perspective, I usually wait for the sun to drop below the horizon to softly light up the sky and clouds above, but here, I just wanted it to stay still.

 In the evening, dinner was prepared for us in the Bedouin style of underground cooking.
 Round metal racks filled with potatoes, onions and chicken were stacked on top of each other, covered and buried in the ground with hot coals where it cooked for hours until the vegetable and chicken were so tender it just melted right in your mouth.